 …In February 2012 I read an advert seeking book proposals for one volume accounts of significant albums…Voice in my head said “you could do that,” the other voice sneered, “yeah right…Go on then!
 Prove it!”
 So I did.
 Whatever got in the way I just kept going and by that winter created a self-published work “Dark Slivers: Seeking Nirvana in the Shards of Incesticide” tackling the much-neglected Incesticide compilation.

-My latest work, with the support and permission of Thurston Moore, has been “We Sing A New Language: The Oral Discography Of Thurston Moore”.
+Across 2016-2017, with the support and permission of Thurston Moore, I created the book “We Sing A New Language: The Oral Discography Of Thurston Moore” (Omnibus Press, 2017).
 The title is drawn from a lyric (written by poet Radieux Radio) from the album ‘The Best Day’.
 The book tells the story of Moore’s vast discography outside of Sonic Youth via the experiences of around 200 of the artists who played on them.

-…It’s been an odd few years.
+…But it’s also been an odd few years.
 My grandfather died in the autumn of 2013 – we gathered round and watched him go – having had his girlfriend arrested for swindling his bank accounts only the week before.
 I arrived in Spain in April 2014 to share birthdays with my father and to hand in ‘Friends’ on deadline…Instead I finished the book at a Spanish hospital while sat on the tiled floors doing whatever I could alongside my family to make him comfortable, to keep his spirits up as he slipped away having been unexpectedly diagnosed with terminal cancer.
-Then, at the start of 2015, my godfather died – all gone in 16 months…It reminded me that writing of Kurt Cobain, of Nirvana, of Thurston Moore, of anyone, they’re not just fodder for commerce.
+Then, at the start of 2015, my godfather died – all gone in 14 months…It reminded me that writing of Kurt Cobain, Thurston Moore, Michael Gira, of anyone, they’re not just fodder for commerce.
 These are real people: someone’s friend, father, husband, son, comrade.
 Each person matters and should be treated accordingly.
 I hope I’ve shown the appropriate respect.

 Oh!
 Forgot!
 My name is Nick Soulsby, hi, nice to meet you by the way (he says shaking off the maudlin vibe.)
 I did a History degree, then an MPhil independent research degree (also in History) at Cambridge University.
 Presently I work at the world’s largest IT advisory firm.
 Why is this relevant?
 Well, firstly, I’m not a journalist; I have a different focus and style of writing.
 Secondly, I’m interesting in the question ‘why’ and in giving you, the reader, the evidence to make your own decision.
 Thirdly, my work has led me to an enjoyment of using data and analysing it to explain events rather than just capturing feelings and impressions.